 The Summer Youth Employment Program (SYEP) provides summer employment information, assistance, and referrals for City residents who are ages 14 through 24.

-Applications are no longer being accepted.
-The deadline to apply was April 26, 2019.
+Applications are currently being accepted.
+The deadline to apply is April 10, 2020.

 Applicants submitting a completed application to an authorized SYEP provider are placed into a pool for potential selection.
 The SYEP computer system will randomly select applications for enrollment.

 The SYEP provider where you submitted your application will contact you if you have been selected through the lottery.
 The provider will also have a list of participants who are selected for a job at their intake site.

 To check the status of an application, you can:

 - Visit the DYCD website at nyc.gov/syep and follow the instructions.

 - Contact the authorized SYEP provider where you submitted your application.